The Health Benefits of Chocolate for Your Brain May Include Memory & Mood Improvement

-Studies examining the health benefits of chocolate continue to reveal new and exciting chocolate benefits, particularly in the realms of cognitive function, mood, and heart/ blood vessel health.
+Eating moderate amounts of dark chocolate may benefit health in many ways.
+In fact, some research suggests that chocolate is now considered an anti-aging, anti-inflammatory “superfood” for the brain and body.
+Although we need a lot more research before experts agree, some studies examining the health benefits of chocolate suggest new and exciting chocolate benefits, particularly in the realms of cognitive function, mood, and heart/ blood vessel health.
 The right kinds of chocolate, consumed regularly, can help keep your cardiovascular system pumping, your mind sharp and alert, and your mood calm and happy.

-These compounds have been extensively studied and are thought to be responsible for most of chocolate’s therapeutic effects via their multiple effects in the body, including:
+The primary phytochemicals in cacao are the polyphenols (mostly flavanols and proanthocyanidins) and the methylxanthines (mostly theobromine).
+These compounds have been extensively studied and are thought to be responsible for most of chocolate’s therapeutic effects via their multiple effects in the body.
+Chocolate’s benefits may include:

 - Prevention of blood clots